Christadelphians: Fellowships

 The Christadelphian body consists of a number of fellowships – groups of ecclesias which associate with one another, often to the exclusion of ecclesias outside their group.
 They are to some degree localised.
 The Unamended Fellowship, for example, exists only in North America.
 Christadelphian fellowships have often been named after ecclesias or magazines who took a lead in developing a particular stance.

 The majority of Christadelphians today belong to what is commonly known as the Central Fellowship.
 The term "Central" came into use around 1933 to identify ecclesias worldwide who were in fellowship with the Birmingham (Central) Ecclesia.
 These were previously known as the "Temperance Hall Fellowship".
 The "Suffolk Street Fellowship" arose in 1885 over disagreements surrounding the inspiration of the Bible.
 Meanwhile, in Australia, division concerning the nature of Jesus Christ resulted in the formation of the "Shield Fellowship".
-Discussions in 1957–1958 resulted in a worldwide reunion between the majority Christadelphians of the "Temperance Hall Fellowship" and the minority "Suffolk Street Fellowship", closely followed in Australia by the minority "Shield Fellowship".
+Discussions in 1957–1958 resulted in a worldwide reunion between the Central, Suffolk Street and Shield Fellowships.

 The Unamended Fellowship, consisting of around 1,850 members, is found in the East Coast and Midwest USA and Ontario, Canada.
 This group separated in 1898 as a result of differing views on who would be raised to judgement at the return of Christ.
 The majority of Christadelphians believe that the judgement will include anyone who had sufficient knowledge of the gospel message, and is not limited to baptised believers.
 The majority in England, Australia and North America amended their statement of faith accordingly.
 Those who opposed the amendment became known as the "Unamended Fellowship" and allowed the teaching that God either could not or would not raise those who had no covenant relationship with him.
 Opinions vary as to what the established position was on this subject prior to the controversy.
 Prominent in the formation of the Unamended Fellowship was Thomas Williams, editor of the Christadelphian Advocate magazine.
-The majority of the Unamended Fellowship outside North America joined the Suffolk Street fellowship before its eventual incorporation into Central fellowship.
+The majority of the Unamended Fellowship outside North America joined the Suffolk Street Fellowship before its eventual incorporation into Central Fellowship.
 There is also some co-operation between the Central (Amended) and Unamended Fellowships in North America – most recently in the Great Lakes region, where numerous Amended and Unamended ecclesias are working together to unify their ecclesias.
-The "Central Fellowship" in North America is still often referred to today as the Amended Fellowship.
+The Central Fellowship in North America is still often referred to today as the Amended Fellowship.